Thursday, September 3, 2015

 When “james” came out the place roared in unison.
 These were obviously die-hard fans, like the nutty guy to my left.
 He smiled and laughed, looked at me and said “Cool huh!”
 I liked him right away – he even helped straighten my chair so I was closer to the stage – any closer and I would've been on it.
 The lights came up....

 Tim said a few words about the anniversary of a friend's demise, explained a few things, and started singing.
 It was uplifting, fascinating, purely poetic and each word hit me like it was the first time I heard it.
-THIS is REAL music, I know it I've been a musician all my life, and when you hear a unique sound there's no question but to take it all in.
+THIS is REAL music, I know it, I've been a musician all my life, and when you hear a unique sound there's no question but to take it all in.
 I did.

 At one point, Tim wanted to sing an old tune but forgot the beginning lyrics.
 He looked at me with expectation and I had to shake my head, but the sister next to me knew them and he gave her the mic.
 What a voice!
 Everyone applauded her, I thought Tim was going to get her on the stage.
 He then sang a beautiful song, and all the time I was absorbing this great sound, I kept my eyes on Saul and his electric violin.
 His guitar work went beyond description, but that string sound took me away.
-He really pulled everything he could out of it, and people knew it – they went wild.
+He really pulled everything he could out of it, and the crowd knew it – they went wild.

 Andy on trumpet tied a lot of it together nicely, and I gave him thumbs up while he was taking a breather.
 He thumbed me back, so I thought “Good, he knows he's being listened to closely.”
 In fact, I watched each one, Mark on keyboards, Larry on guitar, Dave on drums (incredible!)
 It made it nice for me to grab the lyrics of Tim's poetry being so close to where he stood.
-The man has such a soft speaking voice, yet when he sang those words it ripped through your soul loudly, clearly, like a tidal wave of passion.
+The man has such a soft speaking voice, yet when he sang those words it ripped through your soul so clearly, like a tidal wave of passion.

 I knew I wouldn't be able to stay longer than 11, maybe 11:30 pm because the last PATH to Jersey was midnight according to their schedule.
 Also, I had to factor in my slow walking.
 Wouldn't you know, I found out later that the PATH was running straight through that night, so I could've stayed if I wanted.
 Well, such is life when you think it's something else.
-I gave my chair to the sister next to me, waved bye to the band, and squeezed myself out toward the stairs.
+I gave my chair to the sister next to me, waved bye to the band, and squeezed myself through the fans toward the stairs.
 Here was the tricky part: they were DOWN stairs.
 Even though a little easier gravitationally, it makes you feel with each step that you're going to fall over your head.
 Frightening.
 You MUST go slow.
 I've bargained with this, as I said.

 It hurt to leave, but if I didn't make the train I'd be stuck in the Village with money in my shoe.
 This wasn't the Village I knew as a kid, a teen, a know-nothing youth.
 It was a horrid morph of something ugly, greedy, high-priced and isolated.
 The people who helped me here and there I had to chose very carefully.

 The New York PATH connected me to the NJ PATH and I was soon back at Newark Penn Station, HOME.
 Anyone else would've probably been uneasy but I felt completely safe and secure.
-I got the #62 bus right back to my building, grabbed the elevator, put my “james” cup on the bed and fell into a magically deep, semi-sleep filled with the sights and sounds of the depth and passion of a bunch of guys with such talent it stuns you.
+I got the #62 bus right back to my building, grabbed the elevator, put my “james” cup on the bed and fell into a magically deep, semi-sleep filled with the sights and sounds of the depth and passion of a bunch of guys with such talent it leaves you smiling.
 Then you get used to being stunned and it feels wonderfully familiar.
 I had the day and night of my life.
 My legs took days to shut up and calm down, and I can't wait to do this again.
 If not for music, I would whither away.
 If not for “james” I'd need a map to the nearest nirvana.
+Nothing but love!

 https://www.youtube.com/watch?v=VQsa6IAyRQc